Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-22:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-11-22:** Deadlock needs four conditions at once: mutual exclusion, hold-and-wait, no preemption, circular wait.
 - **2025-11-22:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-11-22:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.